Band Press Kit, Music Press Kit, and Press Packages

 - Website Templates for Bands - They are fairly simple to use and the website design themes are great for start up and established bands alike.
 Some DIY web templates are available from I3d Themes (see links below).
 If you website savvy these templates are professional looking and have great video instructions.
 I3D has great customer service for any questions on their templates.
 We use I3D for all of our websites including this one.
 You will need to have knowledge of Microsoft Expression Web or Dreamweaver to utilize these website templates.
 You would also need to purchase server space.
 Try this link for server affordable space: Host your Web site with IPOWER!

 Need Affordable Server Space - Host your Band Website or Online Press Kit On I Power.
 They are one of the most affordable Hosting Companies around with great customer service and web creation tools.
+Disclosure: We are a professional review site that receives compensation from some of the companies whose products we review.
+We test each product thoroughly and give high marks to only the very best.
+We are independently owned and the opinions expressed here are our own.

 Press Kit Articles